RedisLabs/redislabs-docs/content/kubernetes/upgrade/upgrade-redis-cluster.md

 ---
-Title: Upgrade a Redis Enterprise cluster (REC)
+Title: Upgrade Redis Enterprise for Kubernetes
-linkTitle: Upgrade a Redis cluster
+linkTitle: Kubernetes
 description: This task describes how to upgrade a Redis Enterprise cluster via the operator.
 weight: 10
 alwaysopen: false